 We now give each Lyndon element a unique `bracketing'.
 If $m$ is a Lyndon element of length greater than 1, there may exist many pairs of Lyndon elements $x$ and $y$ such that $m=xy$.
-If $y$ is minimal in the lexicographic ordering out of all such pairs, we say that $S(m)=(x,y)$ is the \emph{standard factorisation} of $m$.
-The standard factorisation behaves well with respect to standard decompositions:
+If $y$ is minimal as we run through all such pairs of Lyndon elements in $M$, we say that $S(m)=(x,y)$ is the \emph{standard factorisation} of $m$.
+The standard factorisation behaves well with respect to standard representatives: